calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 * You have never worked this heard in your life
 * This year will change you
 * This profession will change you
+* Don't decide to train to teach because there is a bursary and it's more of _being a student_ or you _couldn't thing of anything else to do_

 * I love tech - I love coding ...